CrazyRobMiles/AirQuality/Devices/Wemos/README.md

 This is a minimalist sensor designed for low cost.
 It uses a Wemos D1 Mini as the processor, a cheaper ZPH01 dust sensor, a BME280 environmental sensor and a neopixel ring for the output.

+NOTE THAT THIS SOFTWARE HAS BEEN SUPERCEEDED BY THE MONITAIR SOFTWARE

 The connections to the Wemos are as follows (the D values are the pins as labelled on the Wemos device itself)

 | Function   |   Wemos Pin    |  Arduino Pin | Source File |